 Checking for Doneness

-Once your steak is out of the oven, let it rest for 5 minutes before slicing.
-This will allow the steak reabsorb the liquids and keep it moist and juicy.
+Once your steak is out of the oven, let it rest for 5-10 minutes before slicing.
+This will allow the meat fibers to reabsorb the liquids , which will keep the steak tender and juicy.

 © 2018 i Food Blogger.
 All rights reserved.
 All images and content on this website are copyright protected.
 Please do not use my images, as is or modified, without an explicit permission.
 If you wish to republish this recipe or post content, please rewrite it in your own unique words and link back to this post, or to ifoodblogger.com.
 Thank you!